 Thanks be to God for salvation in our Lord Jesus Christ!
 I will take some time to look into salvation.
 Salvation is saving.
 But saving from what?
 What do we need saving from?
 Do we need saving from a field of dandelions?
 Or a pack of wild kittens?
 No!
 But sin and death.
 Without question, men are only saved from danger.
 So if we sin, do we still need saving?
 If we still die, don’t we need salvation?
 So how can we consider ourselves “saved” if we still sin and if we still die?
 However, when we get to that place, which God has promised, then we will be saved.
 For in the place there will be no more sin “and there will no longer be any death.”
 (Revelation 21:4) But yet, before we cross over to that place, how can we still confidently say, “I am saved”?
+Indeed we are saved.
 Indeed it is a mystery.
-But not so.
-For God who speaks, promised.
+But God who speaks, promised.
 And God who promised, cannot lie.
 And we can experience His salvation now.
-Although, it will not come until He “will appear a second time for salvation without reference to sin, to those who eagerly await Him.”
-(Hebrews 9:28)
+Although, it will not come until He appears “a second time for salvation without reference to sin, to those who eagerly await Him.”
+(Hebrews 9:28) So we see that we have the sure promise of everlasting life, but the fulfillment is still yet to come.

 Abraham had doubts, but God gave an oath.
 “He said, "O Lord GOD, how may I know that I will possess it?"”
 (Genesis 15:8) And the LORD said, “To your descendants I have given this land.”
 (Genesis 15:18) And when He says, “I have given,” He does not say, “I will give”.
 For from that time forward, the land was Abraham’s.
 This is true even though he did not own a foot of it during his lifetime.
 "The Glory of Israel will not lie or change His mind; for He is not a man that He should change His mind."
 (1 Samuel 15:29) So when God promises, we can consider it sure.
 We can trust His Word as though it has already happened.
 Even though the fulfillment of the promise tarries.
 "For the vision is yet for the appointed time; It hastens toward the goal and it will not fail.
 Though it tarries, wait for it; For it will certainly come, it will not delay.”
 (Habakkuk 2:3)

 So, “By this we know that we abide in Him and He in us, because He has given us of His Spirit.”
 (1 John 4:13) And, “We know by this that He abides in us, by the Spirit whom He has given us.”
 (1 John 3:24) “Now the Lord is the Spirit, and where the Spirit of the Lord is, there is liberty.”
 (2 Corinthians 3:17) And the Spirit of Jesus Christ is not at all hidden, although “we have this treasure in earthen vessels.”
 (2 Corinthians 4:7) For “each one is given the manifestation of the Spirit for the common good.”
-(1 Corinthians 12:7) So we may know we believe in Him because of the Holy Spirit in us.
-For to believe in Christ is to abide in Him.
+(1 Corinthians 12:7) So we may know we believe in Him because of the Holy Spirit He has given us.

-So to say, “Once saved, always saved,” is also to say, “I will never sin,” or “I will never disbelieve.“ This is vain confidence.
+So to say, “Once saved, always saved,” is also to say, “I will never sin,” or “I will never disbelieve.“ This is a vain confidence.
 For how do you know you’ll never sin?
 How do you know you will never depart from Him?
 For “Whoever says, 'You fool,' shall be guilty enough to go into the fiery hell.”
 (Matthew 5:22) And “The tongue is a fire, the very world of iniquity.”
 (James 3:6) And if it is so with such a small member of the body, then how can anyone confidently say, “I will never sin”?
-For we also have many other members which are capable of sin.
-And in regard to those members, Christ said, “tear it out and throw it from you.”
+For we also have many other members which are larger, which are capable of sin.
+And in regard to those members which cause us to stumble, Christ said, “tear it out and throw it from you.”
 (Matthew 5:29) “For it is better for you to lose one of the parts of your body, than for your whole body to be thrown into hell.”
 (Matthew 5:29) Furthermore, we dwell on earth, not in heaven.
 Our Lord is not below, but above.
 He is not seen, and we dwell in the realm of the seen.
 How do you know you will keep the faith?
 How do you know you will make it to the end?
 It’s not how we start, but how we finish.
 Such thinking is not wise.
 Will we go all in with our chips for one overly-confident roll?
 Of course not!
-It is needful not to gamble, but to know, to trust in Christ, rather than ourselves.
+It is needful not to gamble, but to know; it is better to trust in Christ, rather than ourselves.
 And such doctrine puts the trust in ourselves, rather than the kindness of Christ.

 If we were rooted in Christ, abiding in Him, we would take heed to His Word.
 And through the fear of Him, we would be preserved.
 As it says, “I will make an everlasting covenant with them that I will not turn away from them, to do them good; and I will put the fear of Me in their hearts so that they will not turn away from Me.”
 (Jeremiah 32:40) So we see that, “by the fear of the LORD one keeps away from evil.”
 (Proverbs 16:6) So such doctrines which say, “I am always saved,” come from men that stifle the fear of the Lord, not knowing that the fear of the LORD “is for our good always and for our survival.”
 (Deuteronomy 6:24) They do not know the Word which says, “The fear of the LORD is clean, enduring forever.”
-(Psalm 19:9) And through the teaching, the very thing which preserves is removed.
-The salvation which is proclaimed is far from them.
+(Psalm 19:9) And through the teaching, the very thing which ought to preserve us is removed.

-But in the following text is the kindness and the mercy and the grace of the Almighty God.
-For although Saul was given an unclean spirit, even afterwards, the Holy Spirit came upon Saul and “He stripped off his clothes, and he too prophesied before Samuel.”
+But in the following text is the kindness and the mercy and the grace of the Almighty God: for although Saul was given an unclean spirit, even after the fact, the Holy Spirit came upon Saul and “He stripped off his clothes, and he too prophesied before Samuel.”
 (1 Samuel 19:24) And although David was fearful that the Holy Spirit would be taken from him, he was given the promise: "I will be his father and he shall be My son; and I will not take My lovingkindness away from him, as I took it from him who was before you.”
 (1 Chronicles 17:13) And although God forsook His people and His holy temple, He says, "I will again have compassion on them; and I will bring them back, each one to his inheritance and each one to his land.”
-(Jeremiah 12:15) As the promise which was promised says: "I WILL NEVER DESERT YOU, NOR WILL I EVER FORSAKE YOU."
+(Jeremiah 12:15) As the promise says: "I WILL NEVER DESERT YOU, NOR WILL I EVER FORSAKE YOU."
 (Hebrews 13:5) “Behold then the kindness and severity of God.”
 (Romans 11:22) Do not be conceited, but “continue in His kindness.”
 (Romans 11:22)

-Do not trust in your own righteousness to save you, but the righteousness of Jesus Christ, which is exceedingly righteous even to justify you.
+Do not trust in your own righteousness to save you, but the righteousness of Jesus Christ, which is exceedingly righteous even to justify you by faith.
 “For by one offering He has perfected for all time those who are sanctified.”
-(Hebrews 10:14) Believe in Him until the end, “unless you believe in vain,” (1 Corinthians 15:2) or “receive the grace of God in vain.”
+(Hebrews 10:14) Believe in Him until the end, “unless you believe in vain” (1 Corinthians 15:2) or “receive the grace of God in vain.”
 (2 Corinthians 6:1) Know this: “If the root is holy, the branches are too.”
-(Romans 11:16) So be “firmly rooted,” (Colossians 2:7) and “built up in Him and established in your faith.”
+(Romans 11:16) So be “firmly rooted” (Colossians 2:7) and “built up in Him and established in your faith.”
 (Colossians 2:7) “If you are arrogant, remember that it is not you who supports the root, but the root supports you.”
-(Romans 11:18) Beloved, abide in the Root.
-He supports you.
-And “The Lord is able to make you stand.”
-(Romans 14:4) Behold, I have set before you two paths: the proud, broad way which leads to destruction and the narrow, humble way which leads to eternal life.
+(Romans 11:18) Beloved, abide in the Root; for He supports you.
+“The Lord is able to make you stand.”
+(Romans 14:4) Behold, I have set before you two paths: the proud way which leads to destruction and the humble way which leads to life.

 Abraham was reckoned as righteous by faith; and this was when he was still yet uncircumcised.
 So he was declared just by God through faith without any work of the law; for at the time, there was no law given.
 For “We maintain that a man is justified by faith apart from works of the Law.”
 (Romans 3:28) And if it is apart from works, then it is counted as grace, so that righteousness may be granted as a gift; for God’s Promise was given, and Abraham believed it.
 And this is not only for Abraham, but also the uncircumcised Gentiles too, who are made right with God through that same very faith which Abraham had when he was still uncircumcised, "That Abraham might be the father of all who believe without being circumcised, that righteousness might be credited to them.”
 (Romans 4:11-12) So Abraham has become the father of all who believe, whether Jew or Greek; as it says, “Indeed God who will justify the circumcised by faith and the uncircumcised through faith is one.”
 (Romans 3:30)